-I trained in Development Studies at the University of Toronto and in Social Work at McGill University, Montreal.
+I studied International Development at the University of Toronto and Social Work at McGill University, Montreal.
 My doctoral research at University College London (2010) deployed ethnographic methods to examine how individuals, communities, mental health professionals, and policy makers conceptualize and deliver community mental health services in an identified rural north Indian site.

 1.Community mental health in low-income countries specifically community engagement, the development of locally relevant psycho-social interventions and the relationship between poverty, marginality and mental health.